Potential ROI on Hiring A Virtual Assistant

 - Drop in patient satisfaction

-- Patient Balances not being collected timely
+- Patient Balances are not being collected timely

 - Administrative tasks getting neglected